-- Bring your own mug and water bottle get a discount on coffee or tea at all campus eateries, and fill up for free at any water refill station! - Recycle your pens, ewaste and textbooks on campus.
-Download the Sustainability Features Map to find out where at: www.humber.ca/sustainability - Use scrap paper whenever possible, and make double-sided printing the default when printing.
+- Use a reusable bottle and water bottle fill up for free at any water refill station on campus! - Recycle your pens, e-waste and textbooks on campus.
+Download the Sustainability Features Map to found out where at www.humber.ca/ sustainability/resources-and-reports - Use scrap paper whenever possible, and make double-sided printing the default when printing.
 For more information on how to responsibly dispose of your waste, email sustainability@humber.ca.